perasd9/CUSL-C-Interpreter/README.md

 ## Key components

-- **Lexer (Tokenizer)** - Breaks Lox code into tokens
+- **Lexer (Tokenizer)** - Breaks CUSL code into tokens
 - **Parser** - Constructs an abstract syntax tree (AST)
 - **Bytecode Compiler** - Translates AST into a sequence of instructions for the VM
 - **Virtual Machine (VM)** - Interprets and executes the bytecode

+## Code pipeline

 ## Supported Features

 - Variables and Scopes (local and global variables, block scopes)
-- Control Flow (if, while, for, return)
+- Control Flow (sanif, while, for, return)
-- Functions and Recursion (first-class functions, closures)
+- Functions and Recursion (first-class sanfunctions, closures)
-- Object-Oriented Programming (classes, methods, this, super)
+- Object-Oriented Programming (sanclasses, sanmethods, this, super)
 - Garbage Collector (mark-and-sweep for automatic memory management)

 ## Example of CUSL code